bluehalo/node-fhir-server-mongo/README.md

 5. Added support for checking user/x.x and access/x.x scopes
 6. Provides a WebUI to explore the FHIR data using the web browser
 7. Support GraphQL access to FHIR resources
+8. Added support for all FHIR search parameters

 ## Cheat sheet
 [Cheatsheet](cheatsheet.md)